forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Legal Considerations

-> General considerations of international law are on the page [Universal Rights and Rules](../jurisprudence/universal_rights_and_rules.md).
+> General considerations on international law are on the page [Universal Rights and Rules](../jurisprudence/universal_rights_and_rules.md).